BiTinerary/PersonalAPI/readme.md

 `cd PersonalAPI`
 `ruby pAPI.rb`

+or on Windows..
+`pApiFinalized.exe`
+You may need to recreate input files (loginCreds.txt, keyValuePairs.txt) since github doesn't preserve return carriage `\r\n` in these files.
+However it was made for, tested, and debugged on a Windows systems.
+So make sure sure those return characters are included, even if they're invisible.

 ## TODO
 * <strike>Don't login/logout for each key/value pair to avoid potential IMAP restrictions?
 Which might result from too many logins in X amount of time.
   * Login, search for all key/values, then logout and sleep.
 Or better yet, don't logout at all.</strike>